Explainability of Large Language Models: Opportunities and Challenges toward Generating Trustworthy Explanations: Empirical insights from critical applications

 \subsection{Insights from Healthcare}

 XAI has been widely adopted in the medical and healthcare domain to identify the most contributing input features for the decision-support function of predictive models (e.g., for both disease diagnosis and prognosis).
 The features identified as important then serve as explanations or evidence for the predictions.
-As a predictive model trained on a particular dataset might exploit some features biased towards that dataset, a model with high predictive performance in a particular test dataset might not necessarily perform well with new data (e.g., the medical data from a different hospital or province);
+As a predictive model trained on a particular dataset might exploit some features biased towards that dataset, a model with high predictive performance in a particular test dataset might not necessarily perform well with new data (e.g., the medical data from a different hospital or province); it is essential to gain insights on what features are leading to the predictions, so that a human decision-maker can determine the trustworthiness of the predictions.
+For example, in the